tomerhc/colorust/README.md

 # colorust
-Re-writing colorup.py in rust
-and making a pallet extractor from the ground up
+Re-writing colorup.py in rust and making a pallete extractor from the ground up